AxisPhilly/schoolhousewatch/README.md

 ## Setting up locally

-School Watch pulls its "recent stories" from a google spreadsheet, so you need to add environment variables for your Google account.
+School Watch pulls its "resources" from a google spreadsheet, so you need to add environment variables for your Google account.

-    $ touch .env
     $ vi .env

 Add your environment variables.